96th Air Division

 The 96th Air Division is an inactive United States Air Force unit.
-Its last assignment was with the Tenth Air Force at Scott Air Force Base, Illinois.
-It was inactivated on 27 June 1949.
+Its last assignment was with the Tenth Air Force at Scott Air Force Base, Illinois, where it was inactivated on 27 June 1949.

 As the 96th Bombardment Wing, the unit was one of the primary Consolidated B-24 Liberator heavy strategic bombardment wings of the Eighth Air Force 2d Bombardment Division in World War II.

 History

+World War II

+The division was first activated at RAF Horsham St Faith, England in January 1944 as the 96th Combat Bombardment Wing.
+In February, it was assigned to the 2d Bombardment Division, which controlled all of Eighth Air Force's operational Consolidated B-24 Liberator units.
+Its first assigned group was the 458th Bombardment Group, which had arrived at Horsham St Faith the previous month.
+The wing's first action took place on 24 February, when the 458th flew a diversionary action to draw German fighters away from the main attacking force.

+The 457th was joined the following month by the 466th and 467th Bombardment Groups when they arrived in England.
+The three groups flew their first combat missions March and April.
+Later in the year, three more bombardment groups joined the wing.

-"The 96th Bombardment Wing's units entered combat in early 1944, bombing oil refineries, marshaling yards, steel plants, and tank factories plus numerous other assorted targets in the European theater.
-In September 1944, some of the units ceased bombardment missions and instead flew gasoline for Army units to airfields in France.
-Others air-dropped supplies to Allied troops during the airborne attack on the Netherlands that same month.
-During the Battle of the Bulge, December 1944 through January 1945, subordinate units of the 97th aided Allied ground forces by bombing German transportation lines.
-Besides strategic bombardment, they also dropped supplies to Allied troops during the airborne assault across the Rhine River in March 1945."
+The wing's units entered the strategic bombing campaign against Germany, bombing oil refineries, marshaling yards, steel plants, and tank factories plus numerous other assorted targets in the European Theater.
+In September 1944, some of the groups flew gasoline for Army units to airfields in France.
+Others air-dropped supplies to Allied troops during Operation Market Garden, the airborne attack on the Netherlands that same month.
+During the Battle of the Bulge, from December 1944 through January 1945, subordinate units of the wing aided Allied ground forces by bombing German lines of communication.
+Besides strategic bombardment, they also dropped supplies to Allied troops during Operation Varsity, the airborne assault across the Rhine River in March 1945.

-Returned to the United States in summer 1945.
-Programmed to become a Boeing B-29 Superfortress command wing, however inactivated at the end of the Pacific War.

-"Active in the Reserves from June 1947 to June 1949, the organization was redesignated as a division in April 1948."
+Following V-E Day, the squadron was redesignated the 96th Bombardment Wing and moved to Ketteringham Hall, where it remained until August, with various groups being assigned for short periods as units in England began to draw down.
+By late July, all combat groups had been reassigned, and in August, the wing returned to the United States and Sioux Falls Army Air Field, South Dakota, but within two days relocated without personnel or equipment to Peterson Field, Colorado, the headquarters of Second Air Force, where it was redesignated as a "Very Heavy" wing, apparently in anticipation of receiving Boeing B-29 Superfortress components, but was not equipped.
+It remained at Peterson with no combat units assigned until inactivating on 17 October 1945.